How to optimize the user experience (UX) with augmented reality? Discover the benefits, best practices and limitations of this immersive technology.

 Definition of augmented reality

 Before exploring the impact of augmented reality on UX in more detail, it's important to clearly define what augmented reality is.
-Augmented reality is a technology that superimposes virtual elements, such as images, videos or textual information, onto the real world.
+Augmented reality is a technology that superimposes virtual elements, such as images, videos, or textual information, onto the real world.
 This creates an interactive experience in which the user can interact with these virtual elements in real time.
-Unlike virtual reality, which completely immerses the user in a virtual environment, augmented reality simply enriches the user's real environment by adding virtual elements.
+Unlike virtual reality which completely immerses the user in a virtual environment, augmented reality simply enriches the user's real environment by adding virtual elements.

-The UX benefits of augmented reality
+The benefits of augmented reality for UX

 Immersive interaction